cweagans/complex_field/README.md

   if the Widget and Formatter were configurable from the UI as well.
 This would make complex_field a viable alternative to field_collection, in that an extra entity is not required to have subfields on a field.

-## Notes

-* Jan 27: Submitted FOSS request form.
-* Jan 27: chx indicated interest in working on this module when it was released.